-Bit # Value Label Description 0-7 NA Reserved for future use 8 0/1 Remote control O: if cleared to zero, the local operator interface have control over the web guide 1: if set to one, the remote ethernet controller has control over the web guide.
-The interface icons to control the web guide on the local operator interface will be disabled.
+Bit # Value Label Description 0-7 NA Reserved for future use 8 0/1 Remote control 0: if cleared to zero, the local operator interface have control over the web guide1: if set to one, the remote ethernet controller has control over the web guide.The interface icons to control the web guide on the local operator interface will be disabled.
 Information for monitoring purposes will be displayed on the screen.
-9 0/1 Manual/Auto mode O: if cleared to zero, the web guide will be placed in the manual mode 1: if set to one, the web guide will be placed in the automatic mode 10 0/1 Jog Left or decrease guidepoint This bit performs two functions based on bit 9.
-If bit 9 is cleared: O: Stop Jog Left operation I: Start Jog Left operation Note that this register is a write only register and will not change state if the web guide reaches the extreme position.
-If bit 9 is set: O: will clear the register and has no effect I: will decrease the guide point by 0.254 mm or 1/100th of an inch from the current value.
+9 0/1 Manual/Auto mode 0: if cleared to zero, the web guide will be placed in the manual mode 1: if set to one, the web guide will be placed in the automatic mode 10 0/1 Jog Left or decrease guidepoint This bit performs two functions based on bit 9.
+If bit 9 is cleared: 0: Stop Jog Left operation 1: Start Jog Left operation Note that this register is a write only register and will not change state if the web guide reaches the extreme position.
+If bit 9 is set: 0: will clear the register and has no effect 1: will decrease the guide point by 0.254 mm or 1/100th of an inch from the current value.
 Note that this value on this register is momentary.
 Before decreasing the guidepoint the bit needs to be cleared before setting it to one.
-Note that the guide point cannot be at the extremes of the sensing window and will automatically truncate if the extreme limit is reached.
+Note that the guide point cannot be at the extreme limit is reached.
 The extreme limit depends on the sensor resolution and sensor width.
 11 0/1 Jog Right or increase guidepoint This bit performs two functions based on bit 9.
-If bit 9 is cleared: O: Stop Jog Right operation I: Start Jog Right operation Note that this register is a write only register and will not change state if the web guide reaches the extreme position.
-If bit 9 is set: O: will clear the register and has no effect I: will increase the guide point by 0.254 mm or 1/100th of an inch from the current value.
+If bit 9 is cleared: 0: Stop Jog Right operation 1: Start Jog Right operation Note that this register is a write only register and will not change state if the web guide reaches the extreme position.
+If bit 9 is set: 0: will clear the register and has no effect 1: will increase the guide point by 0.254 mm or 1/100th of an inch from the current value.
 Note that this value on this register is momentary.
 Before increasing the guidepoint the bit needs to be cleared before setting it to one.
-Note that the guide point cannot be at the extremes of the sensing window and will automatically truncate if the extreme limit is reached.
+Note that the guide point cannot be at the extreme limit is reached.
 The extreme limit depends on the sensor resolution and sensor width.